Lombiq/GitHub-Actions/Readme.md

 ## Documentation

 To add the workflows to a project create a folder in the root of the repository that will call them, e.g. _.github/workflows/build.yml_ and/or _.github/workflows/publish.yml_.
+Things to keep in mind:

-If you have multiple projects in the repository or if the project you want to build is in a subfolder then add a solution to the root of the repository that references all projects you want to build.
+- If you have multiple projects in the repository or if the project you want to build is in a subfolder then add a solution to the root of the repository that references all projects you want to build.
+- References to projects (`<ProjectReference>` elements) not in the repository won't work, these need to be changed to package references (`<PackageReference>` elements).
+Make the conditional based on `$(NuGetBuild)`.
+See the [Helpful Extensions project file](https://github.com/Lombiq/Helpful-Extensions/blob/dev/Lombiq.HelpfulExtensions.csproj) for an example.
+References to projects in the repository will work and those projects, if configured with the proper metadata, will be published together, with dependencies retained among the packages too.
+- Projects building client-side assets with [Gulp Extensions](https://github.com/Lombiq/Gulp-Extensions) won't work during such builds.
+Until [we fix this](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions/issues/48), you have to commit the *wwwroot* folder to the repository.

 ### .NET build workflow
 Builds the project with the .NET SDK.
 Example _build.yml_: